Cohort #1 · April 14 · Max 15 spots

 Coefficient form is what you already know: store the coefficients as a vector. $P(x) = 1 + 2x + 3x^2$ becomes [1, 2, 3].
 Adding two polynomials is cheap: add the vectors element by element, $O(N)$.
 But multiplying them?
 Every coefficient of P has to multiply with every coefficient of Q. That’s $O(N^2)$.

 Think of it like a coin.
 Coefficient form and evaluation form are two views of the same polynomial.
-Each view makes a different operation cheap: coefficients for evaluation at multiple points, evaluations form for addition and multiplication.
+Each view makes a different operation cheap: coefficients for addition, evaluations for multiplication.
 The catch is flipping the coin.

 Flipping from coefficients to points is evaluation: plug N points into the polynomial, $O(N^2)$.
 Flipping back is interpolation: find the polynomial that passes through N given points, also $O(N^2)$.